-As of 30th June 2023, the consolidated result after taxation was a loss in the total amount of CZK -8,794 thsnd. compared to profit CZK 131,241 thsnd. as of 30th June 2022.
-The decrease of the result was caused mainly by the slowdown of the real estate market, which affected the result by the revaluation of the existing investment property portfolio and valuation of newly acquired investment property.
-During the first half of year the negative existing portfolio revaluation effect was compensated by the positive effect of new purchases.
-But the positive effect in the previous comparable period did not occur.
+As of June 30, 2023, the consolidated result after taxation was a loss in the total amount of CZK 67,800 thsnd. compared to the profit in the amount of CZK 67,087 thsnd. as of June 30, 2022.
+The negative result is driven by an increase in operating expenses, especially personnel expenses owing to an increased number of employees as well as salary increases due to inflation.
+The negative result is also caused by an extraordinary income tax prescribed by the Tax Authority for the tax period of January 1, 2019-December 31, 2019.
+At the same time the slowdown of the real estate market affected the result due to the revaluation of the existing investment property portfolio and the valuation of newly acquired investment property.
+During the first half of year, the negative existing portfolio revaluation effect was mostly compensated by the positive effect of new purchases.
+However, the positive effect was not as high as in the previous comparable period.

-The management was aware of the situation on the real estate market at the end of the year 2022 and therefore, at the beginning of the year 2023 implemented a price reduction of, on average 2-5% for the selected apartment projects and units in the sales phase in order to achieve business transactions, however, the negative price index had a negative effect on the value of the real estate portfolio of the group.
+The management was aware of the situation on the real estate market at the end of the year 2022, and therefore, at the beginning of the year 2023, implemented a price reduction on average of 2 to 5% for the selected apartment projects and units in the sales phase in order to achieve business transactions.
+However, the negative price index had a negative effect on the value of the real estate portfolio of the group City Home Invest III.